 A couple of hours away, the Coral Coast is a bit of a tourist zone (particularly for Australian families).
 It’s home to many family-friendly resorts and activities, including sand dunes, river rides and village visits.

 Unless you’re getting around Viti Levu, seeing different parts of Fiji will mean taking a ferry, yacht, prop plane, or seaplane.
 Fiji Airways’ FijiLink offers domestic service in propeller planes (a one-way flight from Nadi to Savusavu starts at USD$100).
 Pacific Island Air, meanwhile, connects Nadi with the few landing stripes on the Yasawa Islands.

 Ferry service from Nadi’s Denarau marina offers daily, popular connections with the Mamanucas and Yasawa Islands.
 Check Awesome Adventures Fiji for schedules and prices.

-A few bus companies such as Pacific Transport connect destinations around Vitu Levu, including Nadi airport, with Savu in just over four hours.
+A few bus companies such as Pacific Transport connect destinations around Viti Levu, including Nadi airport, with Suva in just over four hours.